-(3) The 2018-2019 State Enacted Budget included a new revenue stream for MTA to provide a source of funding for the Subway Action Plan, outer borough transit improvements, and other MTA needs.
+The 2018-2019 State Enacted Budget included a new revenue stream for MTA to provide a source of funding for the Subway Action Plan, outer borough transit improvements, and other MTA needs.
 Such new revenues consist of certain statutory surcharges and fines, including a surcharge beginning January 1, 2019, on for-hire vehicle trips entirely within the State that start or terminate in, or traverse, Manhattan below 96th Street.
-Revenues from this surcharge will be deposited into a new New York City Transportation Assistance Fund and disbursed to three sub-accounts established in such fund in the following order: a Subway Action Plan account, an Outer Borough Transportation account, and a General Transportation account.
+Revenues from this surcharge will be deposited into a New York City Transportation Assistance Fund and disbursed to three sub-accounts established in such fund in the following order: a Subway Action Plan account, an Outer Borough Transportation account, and a General Transportation account.
 See "PART II.
 SOURCES OF PAYMENT AND SECURITY FOR THE BONDS - SOURCES OF PAYMENT - Description of Pledged Revenues - Additional Taxes and Fees - 2018 Additional Revenues".
-The zero amounts in 2019 reflect lower collection of for-hire vehicle fees, as collections were delayed following the filing of a lawsuit and a temporary restraining order, which was lifted at the end of January 2019.
-See the PART I of the ADS.
-See also "PART II.
-SOURCES OF PAYMENT AND SECURITY FOR THE BONDS - SOURCES OF THE BONDS - SOURCES OF PAYMENT - Description of Pledged Revenues - Additional Taxes and Fees - 2018 Additional Revenues".
-The zero amounts in 2019 reflect lower collection of for-hire vehicle fees, as collections were delayed following the filing of a lawsuit and a temporary restraining order, which was lifted at the end of January 2019.
-See the PART I of the ADS.
-See also "PART II.
-SOURCES OF PAYMENT AND SECURITY FOR THE BONDS - SOURCES OF PAYMENT - Description of Pledged Revenues - Additional Taxes and Fees - Legal Challenges to Certain Congestion Zone Surcharges" for a description of a lawsuit challenging the application of certain Congestion Zone Surcharges.
+The zero amounts in 2019 reflect lower collection of For-Hire Vehicle fees, as collections were delayed following the filing of a lawsuit and a temporary restraining order, which was lifted at the end of January 2019.
+See Part 1 of the ADS.
+Additionally, beginning in 2020, the City began enforcing bus lane violations and pursuant to Chapter 59 of the Laws of 2018, the fines and penalties deposit into the General Transportation Account.

-(4) Calculated by subtracting the debt service payments on Dedicated Tax Fund Bonds from the MTTF Receipts described in Part 3 of the ADS under the caption "DEDICATED TAX FUND BONDS."
+(7)Calculated by subtracting the debt service payments on Dedicated Tax Fund Bonds from the MTTF Receipts described in Part 3 of the ADS under the caption "DEDICATÉD TAX FUND BONDS."